albertito/chasquid/docs/dovecot.md

 This lets chasquid issue authentication requests to dovecot.

-Authentication requests sent by chasquid to dovecot will use the fully-qualified user form, `user@domain`.
+Authentication requests sent by chasquid to dovecot will pass on the username as specified by the client.
+This will usually be either `user@domain`, or just `user`.

 ## Configuring chasquid